openstack/governance/reference/house-rules.rst

 =============================================

-While most of the governance changes follow the rules described in the :ref:`charter-motions-section` section and call for a formal discussion and vote by the Technical Committee membership, we also have a number of exceptions to that general rule, in order to speed up the processing of smaller changes.
+While most of the governance changes follow the rules described in the :ref:`charter-motions-section` section (or :ref:`charter-amendment-section` section) of the Charter and call for a formal discussion and vote by the Technical Committee membership, we also have a number of exceptions to that general rule, in order to speed up the processing of smaller changes.
 This document lists those "house rules" for reference.

 The goal of the TC is always to operate by consensus where possible.
 The best